bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-residency/2019-06-25-christian-decker-onion-routing-deep-dive.md

 only easier, but you're actually telling A that this route is only four hops long.
 And here you say, “B, hey, this route is only three hops longer;” this guy, “hey, it's only two hops long;” and this guy—well, this guy knows he's the final.

-&#91;Audience member&#93;: _“The general advice is to never encrypt anything without MACing, it’s always a bad idea.
+[Audience member]: _“The general advice is to never encrypt anything without MACing, it’s always a bad idea.
 Cause then you can manipulate tons of different stuff.”_

 And the reason why we HMAC not only the payload destined for the processing node is exactly that: because